karydesc/wxPomodoro/README.md

 # Multithreaded Pomodoro Timer & Logger

-A desktop productivity application written in C++ that features a multithreaded timer, user authentication, and statistics tracking.
+A desktop productivity application written in C++ that features a multithreaded timer and user statistics tracking.

 ## Features
 * **Multithreaded Core:** The timer logic runs on a dedicated background thread.
-* **Database Integration:** Utilizes SQLite3 for user login, authentication, and persistent logging of completed work sessions.
+* **Database Integration:** Utilizes SQLite3 for persistent logging of user work sessions.
 * **GUI:** Clean desktop interface built with the wxWidgets framework.
 * **Unit Testing:** Integrated testing using the Catch2 framework.